Definitions and Basics

 Like the Nazis, the Communists murdered tens of millions.
 But even today, few people hold both movements in equal contempt.
 Citizens of the West remain largely ignorant of the crimes of Lenin, Stalin, and Mao.
 But even those who know what happened shy away from the thesis that the two movements were morally equivalent.
 Why is this?…

 The Decline of Classical Liberalism, Part 1.
 A LearnLiberty video.

 Dr. Stephen Davies traces the decline of classical liberal/libertarian ideas from the mid-19th century through the mid-20th century.
 He describes how the case for classical liberal ideas grew stale and fell prey to competing ideologies like socialism, fascism, and welfare liberalism….

 The Decline of Classical Liberalism, Part 2.
-A LearnLiberty video.
+The Triumph of Classical Liberalism A LearnLiberty video.

 Dr. Stephen Davies shows how classical liberal ideas grew as an intellectual movement in the seventeenth century and gradually gained popular support.
 This rise of political ideas based on free markets and individual liberty achieved several notable political goals in the 19th century, such as abolition of slavery, extension of the franchise, and freer international trade.

 Larry White on the Clash of Economic Ideas.
 EconTalk Podcast.